-Dow Theory: One of the Oldest and Most Reliable Ways to Forecast Market Direction
+One Of The Oldest And Most Reliable Ways To Forecast Market Direction

 Dow Theory is based on the premise that the economy grows when manufacturers are producing as much as possible.
-Economic growth translates into profits for the companies.
+Economic growth, of course, translates into profits for these companies.
 And this can be seen in the performance of their stocks.
-Getting goods to market requires the transportation industry to be growing.
-And that should drive the stocks of transport companies higher.
+But getting those goods to market requires the transportation industry to be growing.
+And that should drive the stocks of transport companies higher first.

 Dow ignored the smaller moves in the stock market.
 His goal was spotting only the primary trends that could last for months, not the short-term trends that unfold over the course of a few days.
 We can see an example of this in the chart below.
 When the stock market bottomed in March 2009, Dow Theory did not issue a buy signal until July of that year.

-This buy signal was about 35% above the low.
+For the example in the chart above, the buy signal was about 35% above the low.
 Traders missed out on significant gains, but still enjoyed more than 30% upside over the next year.
 As this example shows, Dow Theory signals will always be late.
-But it also gives traders a much higher degree of confidence.
+But it can give traders and investors alike a much higher degree of confidence when making decisions.